ilansas/react-native-navigation-drawer/README.md

 ## Description
 A slide menu as we can see in Android which permits to route an item from the menu to a view displayed on the front view (check out the example to create your routes).

-This Slide Menu can be opened by sliding from the left or by the right as you choose (see the prop in the example) To open it you have to slide from the right (or left) border (and not from anywhere on the screen).
+This Slide Menu can be opened by sliding from the left or from the right as you choose (see the prop in the example) To open it you have to slide from the right (or left) border (and not from anywhere on the screen).

 ## Installation